YacineOuhrouche/Circuits_Repo/Analog_Circuits/Analog_Basic/Debouncing/README.md

 > Uses a resistor and capacitor to smooth the bounce, followed by a Schmitt trigger to restore sharp logic levels.

-- **How it works**:
-  The capacitor filters out fast transitions.
-The Schmitt trigger ensures clean digital switching.

 - 🧭 **Typical Use**:
   - Microcontroller inputs, logic circuits.